jepstein-eagle/adaptable/packages/adaptableblotter/HelpREADME.md

 ## Blotter Options

-You use the Blotter Options to set up the Adaptabble Blotter at design time so that it fits your requirements.
+You use Adaptable Options to set up the Adaptabble Blotter at design time so that it fits your requirements.
 There are 2 mandatory properties (_primaryKey_ and _vendorGrid_) and a host of optional ones (including _Predefined Config_ - see below).
 Where a property is not provided, the Adaptable provides a default.
 The code documentation lists all the available properties and their default values.

 [See Blotter Options Code](./interfaces/_adaptableOptions_adaptableOptions_.adaptableOptions.html)

 ## Predefined Configuration

-You can provide the Adaptable at start-up with _Predefined Configuration_ which ensures that when the Blotter first loads it contains all the objects that users need.
+You can provide the Adaptable at start-up with _Predefined Configuration_ which ensures that when Adaptable first loads it contains all the objects that users need.
 This includes *Entitlements*.

 [See Predefined Configuration Code](./interfaces/_predefinedconfig_predefinedconfig_.predefinedconfig.html)

 ## Blotter API

 The Adaptable API provides full safe, run-time access - through code - to all the functionality and state of the Adaptable.
-This allows you to create, save and delete Adaptable objects in your our screens bypassing the Blotter's UI, or to access the Store in a safe non-mutable manner.
+This allows you to create, save and delete Adaptable objects in your our screens bypassing Adaptable's UI, or to access the Store in a safe non-mutable manner.

 [See Adaptable API Code](interfaces/_api_adaptableApi_.adaptableApi.html)